MultiSafepay/docs/content/integration/ready-made/shopware6/faq/enabling-recurring-payments.md

     - /payments/integrations/ecommerce-platforms/shopware6/faq/enabling-tokenization/
 ---

-You need to [enable recurring payments](/features/recurring-payments) in your MultiSafepay account and then in the plugin settings.
+You need to [enable recurring payments](/features/recurring-payments) in your MultiSafepay dashboard and then in the plugin settings.